This quick guide will explain how to get started with Linkody in under 5 minutes.

 All the links have the following attributes so you can assess link quality:

 - Added – the day this domain has been discovered by or added to Linkody

 - Status – the status of the link when it was last checked

 - URL From – the URL of the page linking to your domain

 - Landing Page – the landing page on your site the link is pointing to

 - Anchor – the visible, clickable text of the link

-- Rel – NF (nofollow) or F (follow), where NF means that the hyperlink should not influence the ranking of the link’s target in the search engine’s index (Read more.)
+- Rel – NF (nofollow) or F (follow), where NF means that the link does not influence the ranking (Read more.)

 - Moz – includes Mozrank, Page Authority and Domain Authority which represent a link popularity score and reflect the importance of any given web page on the Internet.
 Click on the mini-menu to switch between each metric.

 - Spam Score – a metric from Moz that indicates how likely a website is to be penalized by Google (Read more.)

 - Shares – the total number of social shares (hover over to see distribution by social network)

 - IP – the hosting server’s country

 - TLD – the Top Level Domain’s corresponding country (.com .fr etc.)

 Now that you have all available links, you can sort them by clicking on the column headers:

 The “Expanded” view will show a more detailed overview of each backlink:

 Manually adding or importing links

 As already mentioned, Linkody will only display 1 link per 1 referring (unique) domain, so what if you want to have multiple links from the same domain monitored?

 All you need to do is add links manually.
 You can do this by:

 - Adding “Single link”